Getting Data

 Apple’s patent details advanced sensor technology

 Some versions of the stylus feature a transparent or glass tip, letting light pass through to the surface and back to the internal sensors.
-Another version uses a trackball tip, with internal sensors tracking the ball’s movement for added versatility and reduced wear.
+Another version utilizes a trackball tip, featuring internal sensors that track the ball’s movement for added versatility and reduced wear.

 The patent also mentions combining these optical systems with force detectors, inertial measurement units, and machine vision, enabling even more precise input and gesture recognition.